catseye/shelf/README.md

-    Given a directory *DIR* containing tarballs of the project listed in *CATALOG*, extract each of those tarballs to a directory of the same name in the current directory (assumed to be on `SHELF_PATH`.)
+    Given a directory *DIR* containing tarballs of the project listed in *CATALOG*, extract each of those tarballs to a directory of the same name in the current directory.

+    The current directory is assumed to be on `SHELF_PATH`.

 *   `shelf_populate_from_git` *PREFIX* < *CATALOG*

-    For each of the projects listed in *CATALOG*, prefix *PREFIX* to its name and attempt to clone that named object with `git` to a repository directory in the current directory (assumed to be on `SHELF_PATH`.)
+    For each of the projects listed in *CATALOG*, prefix *PREFIX* to its name and, if a corresponding directory exists in the current directory, update the repository in that corresponding directory using `git pull`, otherwise attempt to `git clone` the repository to that corresponding directory in the current directory.

+    The current directory is assumed to be on `SHELF_PATH`.

+*    `shelf_mirror_from_git` *PREFIX* < *CATALOG*

+    The same as `shelf_populate_from_git`, but uses `git clone --mirror` to clone each new repo directory, and `git remote update` to update it.

 *   `shelf_cast` *DIR* < *CATALOG*